 Bear in mind that the G29 is for PlayStation, while the G920 is for Xbox (both support PC racing).

-A wonderful force-feedback wheel, coupled with reasonable pedals.
+A wonderful force-feedback wheel coupled with reasonable pedals, all at a beginner-friendly price

 Moving on, we’d suggest you stick with your current display and chair.
 There’s always room to purchase newer and better displays or seats later, but they can be unreasonably expensive if you’re just starting off.